coimbrastudios/framework/README.md

     - `RectTransformDimensionsChangeListener`: depends on `RectTransform`.
     - `RenderImageListener`: depends on `Camera`.
     - `RenderObjectListener`: just a wrapper for `OnRenderObject` callback.
+    - `RigidbodyOverlap2DListener`: custom trigger enter/exit implementation that uses [Rigidbody2D.OverlapCollider](https://docs.unity3d.com/ScriptReference/Rigidbody2D.OverlapCollider.html).
     - `StartListener`: it also triggers correctly late-listeners.
-    - `TransformChangedListener`: manages the [transform.hasChanged](https://docs.unity3d.com/ScriptReference/Transform-hasChanged.html) property.
+    - `TransformChangedListener`: manages the [Transform.hasChanged](https://docs.unity3d.com/ScriptReference/Transform-hasChanged.html) property.
     - `TransformChildrenChangedListener`: just a wrapper for `OnTransformChildrenChanged` callback.
     - `TransformParentChangedListener`: just a wrapper for `OnTransformParentChanged` callback.
     - Trigger Enter/Exit/Stay 2D Listener: depends on `Collider2D`.
     - Trigger Enter/Exit/Stay Listener: depends on `Collider`.
-    - `UpdateListener`: is more efficient to use `PlayerLoopEventListener` instead.
     - `WillRenderObjectListener`: depends on `Renderer`.
 - Object Pooling: use `ManagedPoolT<T>` for pooling any managed objects.
 It also comes with a few `SharedManagedPool` implementations:
     - `DictionaryPool`: clears the `Dictionary`.